 How to cure parvo without a vet

 It is important to act fast and take effective measures to control the infection when your puppy gets infected with parvo.
-There are a number of initial home remedies of parvo that support the infected dog to overcome the sufferings of the disease.
-Steps and processes of treating parvo at home are as follows:
+There are a number of initial home remedies for parvo that support the infected dog to overcome the sufferings of the disease.
+The steps and processes of treating parvo at home are as follows:

-- First, the puppy needs to be injected underneath it’s skin with a designated amount of fluids according to the weight of the puppy.
+- First, the puppy needs to be injected underneath its skin with a designated amount of fluids according to the weight of the puppy.
 The perfect place for this is in between the shoulder blades of the pup.
 The process will be repeated one hour after the fluid goes down.
 The fluids are enormously important to keep the pup hydrated.
-Most parvo infected dogs die due to the dehydration.
+Most parvo-infected dogs die due to dehydration.

-- Gerber flavored baby food should be given every so often which helps vitamin deficiency.
+- Gerber-flavored baby food should be given every so often which helps with vitamin deficiency.
 The hydrating process should be continued.

-- The puppy will need vitamins and minerals as a lot of nutrients are lost during vomiting and diarrhoea.
-Bullyade contains 18 vitamins and minerals, provides vital nutrients and rehydrates the puppy, also replenishes electrolytes and helps it’s organ to get back to normal function.
+- The puppy will need vitamins and minerals as a lot of nutrients are lost during vomiting and diarrhea.
+Bullyade contains 18 vitamins and minerals, provides vital nutrients and rehydrates the puppy, also replenishes electrolytes, and helps its organ to get back to normal function.
 So, Bullyade is mostly recommended.

 - By this time the puppy will be in much better condition than earlier.
 If it is strong enough to walk, it is recommended to take out the puppy for a little walk.